Instructions Not Included: Remakes

 In 2016, a French remake of the film titled Two Is a Family (Demain Tout Commence) was released.
 The film was directed by Hugo Gélin and stars Omar Sy in the role originally played by Derbez.
 In the same year, a Turkish remake of the film titled You Are My Everything (Sen Benim Her Şeyimsin) was released.
 The film was directed by Tolga Örnek and stars Tolga Çevik in the role originally played by Derbez.

 A Brazilian remake directed by André Moraes, titled No Returns Accepted (Não Se Aceitam Devoluções), was released on May 31, 2018.
 The movie stars Leandro Hassum as the lead character.
 A Philippine remake directed by Crisanto B. Aquino, titled Instant Daddy released on October 11, 2023.
 The movie stars Ryza Cenon, Althea Ruedas, and Jerald Napoles.
-Spanish remake Sin instrucciones was released on 25 December 2024.
+A Spanish remake, Babies Don't Come with Instructions (Sin instrucciones), was released on 25 December 2024.